optakt/flow-dps/README.md

 [![Documentation](https://img.shields.io/badge/godoc-docs-blue.svg?label=&logo=go)](https://pkg.go.dev/github.com/optakt/flow-dps)
 [![Internal Documentation](https://img.shields.io/badge/-documentation-grey?logo=markdown)](./docs/introduction.md)

-The Flow Data Provisioning Service (DPS) aims at providing a scalable and efficient way to access the history of the Flow execution state, both for current live sporks and for past sporks.
+The Flow Archive aims at providing a scalable and efficient way to access the history of the Flow execution state, both for current live sporks and for past sporks.

 The state of past sporks is indexed by reading an execution node's protocol state and state trie write-ahead log.